FriendsOfSymfony/FOSRestBundle/README.md

 Registering a custom encoder requires modifying your configuration options.
 Following is an example adding support for a custom RSS encoder while removing support for xml.
-Also the default Json encoder class is modified.
-Finally the request format listener:
+Also the default Json encoder class is modified and a custom serializer service is configured.
+Finally the request format listener is enabled:

     # app/config.yml
     fos_rest:
-        fos_rest.formats:
+        formats:
             rss: my.encoder.rss
             xml: false
         class:
             json: MyProject\MyBundle\Serializer\Encoder\JsonEncoder
+        service:
+            serializer: my.serializer
         format_listener: true

 Note the service for the RSS encoder needs to be defined in a custom bundle: